Business development for tradies

 Write down specific goals, such as four new clients every quarter, and take a closer look at your finances to identify areas of potential improvement, like cash-flow management or supplier contracts.
 Try issuing invoices the day the project is completed, and follow up clients with reminders the day before bills are due.

-In 2016, tradies have a world of new opportunities to grow.
-And if you need funds to boost your marketing campaign or technology investment, Prospa is here to help.
+If you need funds to boost your marketing campaign or technology investment, Prospa is here to help.
+Find out more.

 From bushfires to health emergencies and now COVID-19, here’s what small business owners have done to rebuild and position their business for recovery.View more